Latest

 BEER

-Brewing on a 7 barrel system, Bill Arnold & Ryan Donald have developed a beer program that focuses on perfecting classic styles such as Kolsch, Pilsner, ESB, IPA, barrel aged strong beer and session styles.
-This classic list is balanced with more experimental styles: milkshake IPA’s, fruited gose’s and farmhouse ales, to name a few.
+Brewing on a 7 barrel system, Tim Schiavone runs a beer program that focuses on perfecting classic styles such as Helles, Pilsner, ESB, IPA, barrel aged strong beer and session styles.
+This classic list is balanced with more experimental styles: fruited gose’s and farmhouse ales, to name a few.
 Over the last seven years we’ve also developed a barrel aging program, aging stouts, barleywines, and scotch ales in bourbon and rum barrels to bring out the beers best characteristics, winning a Silver Medal in Barrel Aged Strong Ales at the Great American Beer Festival in 2018 for our Willett Bourbon Barrel Aged Ye Old Sprinklerhead Barleywine.

 FOOD

-Our new Executive Chef, Mikey Staniewicz is bringing fresh farm-to-table flavors, while staying rooted in pub classics.
-We source from local bakeries, dairies, and farms ( including our own ), and believe it’s important to support the local economy and build relationships.
+Our Executive Chef, Matt Crutchfield, is bringing fresh farm-to-table flavors, while staying rooted in pub classics.
+We source from local bakeries, dairies, and farms, and believe it’s important to support the local economy and build relationships.
 The menu keeps a few classics on constantly, while the rest changes to reflect the season, highlighting produce and flavors at their peak.

 ABOUT